 “Non-Personal Data” can be technical information or it can be demographic information, such as your general place of origin.
 Non-Personal Data does NOT identify you personally but may be tied together with other data to identify you.

-By registering as a member of The Association for the Advancement of Gestalt Therapy, or for our events and services, we will collect personal information to ensure we meet the legislative standards of operation.
+By registering as a member of The International Association for the Advancement of Gestalt Therapy, or for our events and services, we will collect personal information to ensure we meet the legislative standards of operation.
 We will only use your data fairly and lawfully in accordance with our responsibilities under the General Data Protection Regulations and United States legislation.

 WE USE YOUR DATA TO CONTACT YOU, PROVIDE SUPPORT FOR YOUR MEMBERSHIP, MAINTAIN APA ACCREDITATION, AND PLAN EVENTS.